SugarSecurity/The-Sugar-Scoop/2020/10-realtime.md

 Cybersecurity threats are ever-changing.
 Cybercriminals don’t sit back and wait for you to open your doors to your network.
 Instead, they go out and proactively look for ways to deliver ransomware (or other malware) and steal login credentials and data.
 The SMB has to also be proactive to cyber-threat detection to keep defenses up to date and working in real-time.

-If you want to see what a Next-Gen MSSP can offer your business, sign up @ https://sugarsecurity.com
+If you want to see what a Next-Gen MSSP can offer your business, [check us out!](https://sugarsecurity.com)